Angus Mackay (Queensland politician)

 Angus Mackay (15 August 1834 – 8 February 1910) was a journalist, trade commissioner, agricultural researcher and lecturer, and a member of the Queensland Legislative Assembly.

 Early life

-Mackay was born in Wick, Caithness, Scotland, more specifically, Strathnaver or Mackay Country, to John Mackay and Ann née Gordon.
+Mackay was born in Wick, Caithness, Scotland, more specifically, Strathnaver in the Mackay county, to John Mackay and Ann née Gordon.
 He was educated in Helmsdale.

 At some time he had been a bridge worker in London, a compositor for the New-York Tribune, an overseer for a cotton plantation in Georgia, US, and with the NSW Department of Agriculture.

 He arrived in Queensland in 1862, and at one time, lived at Milton.

 Careers

 Journalist

 Mackay was the first editor of The Queenslander (published from 1866 to 1939), and was listed as the agricultural editor.

 After 1877 on return to Queensland from Philadelphia, he became the editor c.
 1884 of the Australian Town and Country Journal.

 Concluding as an agricultural professor in Sydney by 1897, and briefly working in Victoria, he returned to Scotland for his health, and became ajournalist with The Celtic Monthly: A magazine for Highlanders (published from 1876 to 1912) in Glasgow, Scotland.